Goggle Eye Fish

 Reproduction and Lifespan

-After hatching, the larvae are planktonic, meaning they drift with ocean currents.
-As they mature, they eventually settle on the ocean floor.
-The lifespan of goggle eye fish varies among species but commonly ranges from several years to over a decade, depending on environmental conditions and predation.
+After hatching, the larvae are planktonic — tiny, transparent, drifting with ocean currents until they grow large enough to settle on the reef.
+Lifespan varies by species but commonly ranges from several years to over a decade, depending on environmental conditions, predation pressure, and food availability.

 Significance to Ecosystems